 - Physician care generally is covered but physician care for cosmetic surgery is never covered.
-This is an exclusion. - Home health care is generally covered but it is a covered benefit only up to a set number of visits a year.
+This is an exclusion. - Home health care is generally covered but may only be covered up to a set number of visits per year.
 This is a limitation.